Social Security Disability Insurance (SSDI) approval does not always guarantee LTD approval

 If you are covered under an Own Occupation definition of disability, you qualify for benefits if you are unable to perform the material duties of the job that you were performing at the time your disability began.
 Most insurers view your job as it is performed in the national economy, not for your employer.

-Commonly, LTD benefits will be governed by an Any Occupation definition of disabled for the first 12 to 24 months of your claim.
+Commonly, LTD benefits will be governed by an Own Occupation definition of disabled for the first 12 to 24 months of your claim.
 Then, the remainder of the claim will be governed by an Any Occupation definition of disability.

 Some LTD policies will pay you benefits if you are partially disabled.
 The term “partial disability” can be defined differently so read your policy or Plan documents carefully.
 Commonly, it means that you can perform some but not all of the material duties of your own occupation, or that you can perform all of the material duties, but not on a full-time basis.